-- Units, Frequency, & Duration: None.

-- Criteria for Subsequent Requests: None
+Recommended Clinical Approach

-- Recommended Clinical Approach: Small joint arthroplasty of the hand is a well-established surgery that can provide pain relief, preserve motion, and improve hand function.
-The metacarpophalangeal joints (MCPs) and proximal interphalangeal joints (PIPs) are typically the only joints of the hand involved when performing these procedures.
-This guideline relates to interphalangeal joint arthroplasty so will be limited to those procedures and will not address MCP joint arthroplasty.1-2
+Hand or foot small joint arthroplasty is a well-established surgery that can provide pain relief, preserve motion, and improve function.
+The metacarpophalangeal joints (MCPs) and proximal interphalangeal joints (PIPs) are typically the only joints of the hand or foot involved when performing these procedures.
+This guideline relates to interphalangeal joint arthroplasty so will be limited to those procedures and will not address MCP joint arthroplasty.
+1-2

-- Exclusions: None